-You see, in our family we don't know whether we're coming or going - it's all my grand mother's fault.
-But of course, the fault was n't hers at all: it lay in the language.
-Every language assumes a centrality, a fixed and settled point to go away from and come back to, and what my grandmother was looking for was a word for a journey which was not a coming or a going at all; a journey that was a search for precisely that fixed point which permits the proper use of verbs of movement.
-(The Shadow Lines, 153)

-This is a language that Ghosh believes in and this kind of language he tries to create in his work.
+"You see, in our family we don't know whether we're coming or going - it's my entire grandmother's fault.
+But of course, the fault was not hers at all: it lay in the language.
+Every language assumes a centrality, a fixed and settled point to go away from and come back to, and what my grandmother was looking for was a word for a journey which was not a coming or a going at all; a journey that was a search for precisely that fixed point which permits the proper use of verbs of movement".
+(The Shadow Lines, 153) This is a language that Ghosh believes in and this kind of language he tries to create in his work.
 Postmodernists reject elaborate formal aesthetics in favour of minimalist designs.
 Amitav Ghosh does not give any significance for picturesque description and ornamental use of language.
-Tabish khair comments on this as

-Ghosh is very careful in his use of English and vernacular transcriptions.
 He develops a conscious and rich tradition in Indian English fiction, a tradition that includes R.K.
 Narayan and Shashi Deshpande.
 The attempt is not to stage Indian Englishes.
-Ghosh avoids the aestheticisation of language. (p.108)
+Ghosh avoids the aestheticisation of language.
 Postmodernists defend the cause of feminists.
 Uma, Amitav Ghosh's character, is a perfect example of this.
 Uma is a break from the traditional women characters.
 She is a political activist who travels around the country to dissipate the patriotic spirits.
 Blurring of genres, one of the postmodern traits, can be witnessed in the writings of Amitav Ghosh.
 He disfigures by blending many genres.
-Girish Karnad rightly said about him, "Ghosh uses to great effect a matrix of multiple points of view in which memory, mythology and history freely interpenetrate .......
-A delight to read" (Indian Express).
+Girish Karnad rightly said about him, "Ghosh uses to great effect a matrix of multiple points of view in which memory, mythology and history freely interpenetrate A delight to read".
 The Glass palace is not only a novel but also romance, narrative fiction, adventure fiction, and historical fiction.
 He combines all the elements of a novel to create fragmentation.
 Ghosh uses the romantic genre to chart the characters who reflect on the history of colonialism in Burma and the formation of the present Myanmar nation.
 It is also a narrative fiction that employs a complex spiral narrative structure to texture many characters' identities and experiences in the world where we live in.
 It can be read in historical point of view, since it is portraiture of history and document of nation.
 Ghosh invents the third person narrator who relates a story in a spiral fashion that fictionalizes and makes real historical subject and event.
 The Calcutta Chromosome (1995) is "not only a medical thriller but also a Victorian ghost story, a scientific quest, a unique mixture of a 'whodunit thriller', and a poltergeist tale".
-(Sudeep Sen,p.222)

-To sum up, postmodernism, not having concrete definition yet, is a blooming and ongoing area.
-Even if it has its own features, it is very difficult to concretize these solid elements.
-Thus, this paper remains an attempt to apply the post-modern theory in Amitav Ghosh's novels.
+Finally we come to conclusion that Postmodernism can be seen to have a distinct character of its own.
+Literature has been influenced by literary criticism, there is an academic context for literature and the enrichment of forms will be immense .To sum up, from the analysis we come to know that postmodernism does not have the concrete definition and it is a flourishing and in progress area.
+Although it has its own features, it is very complicated to concretize these fixed elements.
+Thus, my paper will be an effort to apply the post-modern theory in selected novels of Amitav Ghosh.